-Frequently asked questions about how the doctors are chosen.
+Frequently asked questions about how the doctors are chosen:

 How does D Magazine determine which doctors make the list?

 Best Doctors is a peer-review voting process.
 We rely on the doctors’ expertise to determine who deserves to be on the list, just like a doctor would recommend a patient to a specialist.
-This year, we mailed a letter to 7,196 local doctors from our online directory inviting them to vote using an online ballot on our website.
-They could vote for up to three doctors in 40 categories.
+This year, we mailed a letter to 7,913 local doctors from our online directory inviting them to vote using a ballot on our website.
+They could vote for up to three doctors in 43 categories.
 The nomination form asked them to cast a vote bearing in mind the following question: which Dallas doctors would you trust with the care of a loved one?
-This year, 1,491 doctors voted.
+This year, 2,012 doctors voted.
 We vetted each voter’s Texas medical license number to ensure they were valid.
 We then sent the results to an outside marketing firm to tally the votes.
 We presented the tallied list to an anonymous panel of esteemed physicians.
-The panel and D staff reviewed the tallied results and decided on the finalists based on the number of votes in each category.
+The panel and D staff reviewed the tallied results and decided the finalists based on the number of votes in each category.
 Once the list was finalized, D confirmed each doctor’s Texas medical license status and board certification and investigated his disciplinary status.

 How do you pick the categories?

 The list is designed with the patient in mind.
 We do not include specialties in which the patient has little or no say, such as anesthesiology or pathology.
 We also do not include pediatrics, which is vast enough to warrant its own list.
-We present the categories to the panel of doctors to make certain we’re not leaving out a worthy category.

 Do doctors have to pay to be on the list?